-As oil and gas production from the Waddell Ranch properties is processed through a single facility, future distributions from those properties may be particularly susceptible to such risks.
-A partial or complete shut down of operations at that facility could disrupt the flow of royalty payments to the Trust and, accordingly, the Trust's distributions to its Unit holders.
-In addition, although BROG is the operator of record of the properties burdened by the Waddell Ranch overriding royalty interests, none of the Trustee, the Unit holders or BROG has an operating interest in the properties burdened by the Texas Royalty properties' (as defined herein on page 9) overriding royalty interests.
+As of December 31, 2019, oil and gas production from the Waddell Ranch properties is processed through a single facility, future distributions from those properties may be particularly susceptible to such risks.
+A partial or complete shut down of operations at that facility could disrupt the flow of royalty payments to the Trust and, accordingly, the

+Trust's distributions to its Unit holders.
+In addition, although BROG is the current operator of record of the properties burdened by the Waddell Ranch overriding royalty interests, none of the Trustee, the Unit holders or BROG, as the current operator, has an operating interest in the properties burdened by the Texas Royalty properties' (as defined herein on page 8) overriding royalty interests.
 As a result, these parties are not in a position to eliminate or mitigate the above or similar occurrences with respect to such properties and may not become aware of such occurrences prior to any reduction in Trust distributions which may result therefrom.